-Although the abundance of E. spinax increased in 2020, the biomass decreased compared to the previous year.
-The values have been following an up and down trend throughout the time series, without any trend (Figure 5.6; Fernández-Zapico et al., WD03 2021a).
+In the SpPGFS-WIBTS-Q4, the biomass of E. spinax was similar to the value observed in the previous year.
+The values have been following an up and down trend throughout the time series, without any trend (Figure 5.6; Fernández-Zapico et al., WD06 2022).

-In the SpGFS-WIBTS-Q4 survey in the Cantabrian Sea and Galician waters the biomass increased substantially in standard hauls in 2020, corresponding to the highest value in the time series (Figure 5.7).
-A high fraction of the biomass of this elasmobranch is usually found in hauls deeper than 500 m (Fernández-Zapico et al., WD04 2021b).
-In the additional deep hauls, the mean biomass of this species remained close to the values observed in the last years.
+In the SpGFS-WIBTS-Q4 survey in the Cantabrian Sea and Galician waters the biomass of E. spinax in standard hauls dropped to levels similar to 2019, after the large increase observed in 2020(Figure 5.7).
+However, the highest fraction of the biomass of this elasmobranch is usually found in hauls deeper than 500 m.
+In these additional deep hauls, the mean biomass of this species increased in comparison to the previous year (Blanco et al., WD07 2022).